Man charged with assaulting AA flight attendant says victim hurt herself during altercation - NewsBreak

 Hsu’s mother, who was also interviewed after the incident, told the agent that her son did indeed have surgery in Rhode Island and had become easily angered and needed to stretch often because he had trouble sitting still.
 She said that Hsu is afraid of people touching his head and that he fractured his finger during a recent workout and cannot make a fist.

 In an interview days later, she said she was in the corridor when she felt something strike her.
 She turned around and asked Hsu if he was OK, but he did not apologize and instead said he needed to use the restroom.
-The victim told him he needed to return to his seat because the pilot had turned on the “fasten seatbelt sign.”
+The victim told him he needed to return to his seat because the pilot had turned on the “fasten seatbelt sign.”‘Teacher of the Year’ charged with child abuse

 The victim said Hsu then raised his arms as if he was going to stretch but brought his elbow down and struck her on the head, according to the complaint.

-She then took a defensive posture, and while Hsu backed down at first, she said he charged at her, his arms flailing.
+She then took a defense posture, and while Hsu backed down at first, she said he charged at her, his arms flailing.

 Another flight attendant came to help, and Hsu seemed to back down again, but he then charged at the victim again and hit her in the face with a closed fist, she alleged.